zapata-engineering/orquestra-core/docs/guides/backends.rst

 If you want to use some specific features from a particular framework (e.g. drawing circuits from qiskit) feel free to export/import and do it!
 Examples of using the import and export functions for this purpose can be found in the :ref:`getting started tutorial <beginner_translating_circuits>`.

 How to integrate your own backend
 =================================

 We have simplified the process of integrating any simulator into Orquestra Core.
 First you need to create a function that can translate gates between your library and `Orquestra's gates <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/circuits/_builtin_gates.py>`_.
-Then create a class method that inherits from ``QuantumSimulator`` and overrides the needed abstract methods (like ``run_circuit_and_measure``) using the approach below:
+Then create a class method that inherits from ``QuantumSimulator`` and overrides the needed abstract methods (like ``run_circuit_and_measure``).
+In order for integration to work properly, the signature of all the methods needs to be exactly the same as in the abstract class.
+If your simulator requires some extra arguments (e.g. whether to use a noise model), please provide it in the ``__init__`` method.

+Here is an example of a (fake) simulator integrated using this process:

 .. literalinclude:: /examples/backends_guide.py
   :start-after: # Inherit QuantumSimulator